Quickstart: Create a virtual machine scale set in the Azure portal

 Type Scale set in the search box.
 In the results, under Marketplace, select Virtual machine scale sets.
 Select Create on the Virtual machine scale sets page, which will open the Create a virtual machine scale set page.

-In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
-Type myVMSSResourceGroup for the name and then select OK .
+In the Basics tab, under Project details, make sure the correct subscription is selected and select myVMSSResourceGroup from resource group list.

 Type myScaleSet as the name for your scale set.